4.2. Contributing

 Then any change on the code will be seen by python interpreter so that you can see and test your modifications.
 Think about writing tests that will make sure your code is sound and that modification elsewhere doesn’t change the expected behavior.

-When ready, you can create a pull request from your code into the main development branch.
+When ready, you can create a pull request from your code into the proper branch, as discussed in the next section.

 There are easy places where to contribute and some more obscure places… After a few years of code rewriting/enhancing, several places are available for easily adding functionalities.
 These places are implementing one form or another of the Factory Pattern.
 For other places, you’ll have to read the API documentation :-)